 She’s not as interested in the finer details such as asset allocation or tax legislation, but she still asks questions about how such things can help us achieve FI sooner.
 Once she saw what was possible with FI, for her to accept the how was easy.

 They would be thinking that their living standards would change for the worse and that is something they did not sign up for when the two of you got together.
-Heck, they may even pretend to go along with it just to shut you up, but secretly still continue to spend at the same rate behind your back or tell little white lies about how much something cost.
+Heck, they may even pretend to go along with it just to shut you up, but secretly still continue to spend behind your back or tell little white lies about how much something cost.

 The Initial Approach

 I know I wanted to blurt our safe withdrawal rates, savings rates and index investing when I first discovered FI.
 Instead, talk about what you both want in life and what you each value.
 Spend time discussing and finding out what you both hope your lives will be like in the future.

-It is about changing someone’s mindset which they have formed throughout their lifetime on strong beliefs and convictions on how best for them to operate in this world.
-After all, they have survived this long, why risk changing things?
+It is about changing someone’s mindset which they have formed throughout their lifetime.
+Strong beliefs and convictions on how they operate and function in this world.
+After all, they have survived this long, why risk change?
 For this reason, trying to change someone’s mind to become more positive towards FI will be difficult.
-Expect this and plan for it.

 Explanatory Coherence Theory (the psychology bit)

 It might take a long time but then all of a sudden they change their mind overnight.
 The theory suggests that it is not one piece of information which results in this drastic shift in mindset, but the combined pieces of information you have provided them over time.

 It might never be…

 Unless these difficult conversations occur prior to a relationship becoming serious, I personally feel it is unfair to suddenly drop this idea on someone you’ve been with for a while expecting them to embrace it.

 No Quick Solution

-I’m sorry that I haven’t really given you an easy answer to winning over your partner.
+I’m sorry that I haven’t really given you an easy answer to win over your partner.
 It is still possible to achieve FI without your partner’s support, but it is a hell of a job and bloody impossible if your partner continues to spend more than you earn as a family.